moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 #### Chunking `predict()`

 If the memory pressure comes from the `predict()` step, you can split it into smaller pieces using the `num_chunks_left` and `num_chunks_right` arguments.
 Splink processes the chunks in series and unions the results, so only a fraction of the blocked pairs are materialised at any one time.
 This also gives progress reporting on long-running jobs.

+On DuckDB, Splink physically materialises the selected input rows before both blocking and hydration.
+Effective chunks use independent left/right hydration by default.
+Size chunks so that their hydrated candidate relations fit comfortably in memory; if a deliberately large chunk spills, use smaller chunks or pass `use_independent_hydration=False` to force normal hydration.

+Without effective chunking, the existing normal hydration behavior is retained.
+Passing `use_independent_hydration=True` explicitly enables independent hydration for advanced unchunked use cases.

+When blocked pairs have been registered separately, Splink physically prunes the left and right source rows by `join_key_l` and `join_key_r`, then uses normal hydration by default.
+If both sides retain at least 98% of the source, Splink discards the pruned copies and uses the current full-source path because materialising near-identical tables adds cost without reducing hydration.
+Global term-frequency values continue to come from the Linker's complete registered input.

 See the [scaling up to large datasets tutorial](../../demos/tutorials/09_scaling_up_techniques.ipynb) for details.